 saints.
 They were taken down in the early 18th century.
 The central panel

-was lost, the Four Evangelists (that's Saint Mark right) and
+was lost, the Four Evangelists (that's Saint Mark left) and

 two of the Saints (Anthony of Padua and Bernardino of Siena)

 went to Budapest, with the other two saints (Bonaventura and

 Louis of Toulouse) now in the National Gallery in London.

 The oratory of the Scuola was behind the church of